 Professional IoT security assessments, including standard discovery and assessment services and targeted evaluations of specific devices and platforms, can help you evaluate the vulnerability of the organization’s devices and establish an understanding of associated attack vectors.

 10. Conduct penetration testing

 It is common for the business to be too close to the subject matter.
-A comprehensive evaluation with specific goals should be conducted by experienced testers to help the business gain perspective on which areas may not have been considered previously, and what the next area of growth should be as part of the security assessment lifecycle.
+A comprehensive evaluation with specific goals should be conducted by experienced testers—another reason to partner with an organization specializing in security solutions—to help the business gain perspective and visibility of areas of vulnerability not previously considered.
+This will help the business determine where to grow next in their security assessment lifecycle and overall security strategy.